tanuki1/fullstack-open/README.md

 # fullstack-open
-This is for the full stack open course
+This is for the full stack open course.